brezlow/StadiEm/README.md

-# StadiEm
+### StadiEm

-Support for using the Stadia Controller as an Xbox 360 controller on Windows.
+Turn your Stadia Controller into a Xbox 360 controller.
+Originally a fork of https://github.com/MWisBest/StadiEm but compiled.

 ### Supported features
 - All buttons are mapped to their Xbox 360 equivalents